Sway Bar Disconnects

 For off-road use, you'll want to see if having a single end link connected will work for you.
 You'll need to check that the end of the sway bar will not get in the way of any suspension or brake lines.
 Also, you'll need to check that the end links do not bind up from severe articulation.
 If either the above happen, you'll need to disconnect both end links off-road and then tie the sway bar ends up and out of the way.
 It is usually easy to install a small screw eye into the frame rail and then use a short bungee cord or length of rope to tie it up.

+This design was optimized around ease of use.
+No need to work on both sides at the same time, just install or remove one side then do the same on the other side of the truck.
 I have found these disconnects very easy to use.
 I can just reach into the wheel well, pull the two pins and remove the end link tube to disconnect the sway bar.
 Re-connection is just as easy, just put the tube over one heim joint, push the pin into the hole and then line up the holes on the other end and push that pin in.
 No need to get onto the ground or underneath the truck, which is very welcome in muddy or wet conditions.
-While you can hear a little clicking if you wiggle the end links around under the truck, I have yet to hear any noise while driving with the windows open.
+You can hear a little clicking if you wiggle the end links around under the truck.
 If you have a very quiet vehicle and have the end links up front (closer to the driver) you may be able to hear them a little bit.

 Important points:

-• Be sure to check for any binding of the heim joints in the disconnect/end-link.
+• Be sure to check for any binding of the heim joints in the disconnects as the suspension cycles.

-• If found, re-orient the heim joints to minimize or eliminate binding in normal vehicle operation
+• If found, re-orient the heim joints to eliminate binding in normal vehicle operation

 • If the binding can't be eliminated, you'll need to disconnect both end links and tie the sway bar up and out of the way.